Milk Like Mine

 Leadership, Partnerships, and Members:

-- Rickeshia Williams – Co-Founder and Facilitator
+- Rickeshia Williams – Co-Founder, Facilitator, Birth and Postpartum Doula, Childbirth Educator,

-- Stephanie Freeman – Co-Founder and Facilitator
+- Stephanie Freeman – Co-Founder, Facilitator, Birth and Postpartum Doula

 - Jazimien Clark